Best Medical Alert Systems for November 2025

 Great for Caregiver Tools

-LifeFone has been around since the 1970s and has built its reputation on reliability and compassionate service.
+Established in the 1970s, LifeFone has a long-standing reputation for reliability and compassionate service.
 Families appreciate its caregiver tools, such as activity monitoring and daily check-ins, which go beyond the basics offered by many competitors.

 • Pros: Longstanding reputation, strong caregiver tools, reliable response